Using a CPAP Machine With Oxygen

 Like CPAP machines, supplemental oxygen is only available with a prescription and should only be used under medical supervision.
 The Food and Drug Administration has issued warnings about using supplemental oxygen without a doctor’s prescription, as breathing too much oxygen at once or over time can lead to oxygen toxicity.

-Frequently Asked Questions About
+Frequently Asked Questions

 If you have sleep apnea and your doctor believes you would benefit from oxygen therapy, they have likely determined that the benefits of supplemental oxygen outweigh the potential adverse effects in your situation.

+CPAP therapy and supplemental oxygen are not interchangeable and cannot be easily substituted for each other.
 CPAP machines are significantly better than supplemental oxygen for treating sleep apnea.
-If your doctor has prescribed you a CPAP machine for sleep apnea or any other condition, it is essential to use it as directed.
-Changing your treatment should only be done under medical supervision.
+If your doctor has prescribed you a CPAP machine for sleep apnea or any other condition, it’s essential to use it as directed.
+Changing your treatment should only be done under medical supervision, as there are certain side effects of using supplemental oxygen alone to treat OSA that can make apneas worse.

 Both supplemental oxygen and CPAP therapy can cause side effects, such as dry nasal passages and facial irritation from wearing a mask.
 Oxygen therapy can sometimes cause issues similar to sleep apnea symptoms, such as daytime sleepiness and morning headaches.
+There's also the risk of fire, so never smoke or use open flames while on oxygen.

 Still have questions?

 Sleep apnea products can be confusing.
-If you need individualized assistance, send us an email at [email protected] with your questions and we'll help find the best fit for you.
+If you need individualized assistance, post your question to the Sleep Doctor forum.

 Written by